Covid-19 and its effect on the Museum

 We have therefore had to take some very difficult decisions around staffing.
 A number of posts have very reluctantly been made redundant.
 This was absolutely necessary to keep the Charity solvent, but it is not in itself enough.

-Senior staff (Museum Director/ Curator and Finance Manager) have voluntarily taken a 50% reduction in wages to ease the financial burden in the short term.
-This is not a long term solution, as there the work remains to be done, and we are applying for other emergency funding to change this situation and cover other overheads.
+Senior staff (Museum Director/ Curator and Finance Manager) took a 50% reduction in wages to ease the financial burden in the short term.
+Further emergency funding has allowed for these posts to return to being fully waged & has covered other overheads.

 How to Access Information about the Glen and its Archaeology